Frequently Asked Questions

 Generally, no. A euthanasia appointment can be set up without these other two options.
 The only time it is required is if you are aware your companion will be highly fearful and/or highly aggressive.
 A pre-planning call will allow us to discuss and plan for a less stressful, more gentle visit.

-If either of these service calls are utilized, a $75 credit will be applied to the in-home euthanasia service call in the future.
+If a pre-planning service call is required, a $75 credit will be applied to the in-home euthanasia service call if utilized in the future.

 -

-Yes.
-If you elected or required a quality of life or pre-planning call, a $75 credit will be applied to the in-home euthanasia service call fee.
+If your companion’s behavior required a pre-planning call, a $75 credit will be applied to the in-home euthanasia service call fee if it is utilized in the future.

 -